 Monthly GDP MoM in the United Kingdom averaged 0.16 percent from 1997 until 2022, reaching an all time high of 9.00 percent in June of 2020 and a record low of -20.90 percent in April of 2020.
 This page includes a chart with historical data for the United Kingdom Monthly GDP MoM.
 United Kingdom Monthly GDP MoM - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Monthly GDP MoM in the United Kingdom is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the United Kingdom Monthly GDP MoM is projected to trend around 0.40 percent in 2023 and 0.30 percent in 2024, according to our econometric models.
+Monthly GDP MoM in the United Kingdom is expected to be 0.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Monthly GDP MoM is projected to trend around 0.30 percent in 2024, according to our econometric models.